open-obfuscator/doc/omvll/passes/control-flow-breaking/index.md

 #### iOS Swift generated functions

-The iOS compiler changes the way functions are called, and it also injects functions the user does not control.
-If BreakControlFlow is applied to this functions it can cause duplicated symbols errors or break the call conventions.
+The Swift compiler may introduce helper functions / thunks – which use different calling conventions –, in ways that are not visible at the source level.
+If BreakControlFlow pass is applied to these compiler-generated routines, it may cause duplicate symbol errors or violate the expected calling convention.

-In order to avoid this, as a user of omvll, you need to be more specific on functions to be protected by this pass.
+In order to prevent such issues, restrict the pass to user-defined functions only.